TheyCallMeLinux/search_pattern/README.md

 ### License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [MIT](https://opensource.org/license/mit "MIT") license for details.

 ### Acknowledgments

 This script was developed by TheyCallMeLinux.